 Blacksmithing Homeschool Program

-Learn the art of creating useful tools by heating metal in the forge and shaping it on the anvil.
+Students gain a solid foundation in the art of creating useful tools by heating metal in the forge and shaping it on the anvil.
 Many techniques will be explored, and students will come home with beautiful and useful hand-made items.

 Time: 9:30 am – 4:15 pm